 d. be submitted to the Reviewer, who for purposes of this Procedure is one of: the Associate Director, Office of Faculty Relations or the Associate Director (Employee/Labour Relations and Consulting Services), Department of Human Resources, as appropriate.

-2. Upon receipt of the Complaint, the Reviewer shall initially review the Complaint, and within ten (10) Working days:
+2. Upon receipt of the Complaint, the Reviewer shall initially review the Complaint, and within ten (10) days:

 a. determine whether other University policies, such as Sexual Harassment and Sexual Assault and Conflict of Interest, apply.
 See Related Documents section.
 All matters that are sexual in nature must be referred to the Sexual Harassment Advisor.
 If the Sexual Harassment Advisor believes, after consultation with relevant parties, that a Complaint based on Sex, Sexual Orientation, Gender Identity or Gender Expression would be better handled under this Procedure, the Sexual Harassment Advisor will so advise the Reviewer.

 b. determine whether the Complainant should be advised that the Complaint is more appropriately addressed initially under the Procedure for Early Resolution of Respectful Workplace Concern.

-c. decide not to proceed where in his/her opinion the Complaint :
+c. decide not to proceed where in their opinion the Complaint :